 Baroness Mary Warnock

 Baroness Warnock was educated at St Swithun's School and at Lady Margaret Hall at the University of Oxford.
 Her undergraduate career was interrupted by two years of teaching classics during the Second World War, and education has remained her principal interest ever since.
 She went on to become a Fellow in Philosophy at St Hugh's College in Oxford, Headmistress of Oxford High School, a member of the Independent Broadcasting Authority (now subsumed into Ofcom), Mistress of Girton College at the University of Cambridge, Professor of Rhetoric at Gresham College, and Patron of the Iris Project.
-She is author of numerous books, including Making Babies: Is There a Right to Have Children? (buy this book from Amazon UK) and Nature and Mortality: Recollections of a Philosopher in Public Life (buy this book from Amazon UK).
+She was author of numerous books, including Making Babies: Is There a Right to Have Children? and Nature and Mortality: Recollections of a Philosopher in Public Life.